connexcs/docs/docs/webphone.md

 After the domains are configured, verify the certificates are in the certificate page (Setup > Information > Certificates)
 * If the domain is not listed, click on `Add Certificate`
-* If the certificates are listed but they dont have an issue or expiry date, click on "Refresh Certificates".
+* If the certificates are listed but they don't have an issue or expiry date, click on "Refresh Certificates".
 This may take up to 10 minutes to complete.

 ### Enable WebRTC